Getting a Diagnosis

-If your headache symptoms become worse or become more frequent despite treatment, ask your doctor for a referral to a specialist.
-Your family doctor should be able to provide the names of headache specialists.
+If your headache symptoms get worse or happen more often despite treatment, ask your doctor to refer you to a headache specialist.
 If you need more information, contact one of the organizations in the resource list for a list of member doctors in your state.

 How Are Headaches Treated?

-Your doctor may recommend different types of treatment to try or she may recommend further testing, or refer you to a headache specialist.
-You should establish a reasonable time frame with your family doctor to evaluate your headache symptoms.
+Your doctor may recommend different types of treatment to try.
+She also might recommend more testing or refer you to a headache specialist.

 What Happens After I Start Treatment?